2012 FINA Men's Water Polo World League: Americas

 As there were only 4 entries, all teams in this region will play in a single group.

 Asia/Oceania

 As there were only 4 entries, all teams in this region will play in a single group.

 Europe

 There were 10 entries into the league from Europe, and these were drawn into two groups of three teams and one group of four teams.
 The teams were placed into groups based on their performance in the 2011 FINA Men's Water Polo World League along with Great Britain, host of the 2012 Olympic tournament.

 Americas League

-All teams will played the other teams twice.
+All teams played the other teams twice.
 All matches were held in Orange County, California from 10–13 May 2012.
 USA and Brazil, the top two teams, advanced to the Super Final.

 Asia/Oceania League

 All teams will play the other teams twice.
 The first round-robin will be held from 1–5 May 2012 at the Shanghai Oriental Sports Center in Shanghai and the second round-robin will be held from 8–12 May 2012 at the Chiba International Swimming Complex in Narashino, Chiba, Japan.
 Two teams advance to the Super Final, one of which must be Kazakhstan as they are the host.